wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

 = 2.4.4 =
+* Fixed WordPress 3.5 compatibility issue where uploaded files were not being saved.
 * New top-level menu on administration page
 * JetPack form submissions are now separated based on the JetPack form ID.
 The form name will be listed as 'JetPack Contact Form ' followed by the form's numeric ID.